Search results take a few seconds and open in a new window. May need to allow Pop Ups to see results.

 The Suit's History

-This is why the Ghillie suit is now the suit of choice for top military snipers, special forces missions, some SWAT police teams and also for some professional hunters.
-It also has now become popular for those who like to play with Paintball guns in the woods.
+Beside military use and hunting, the Ghillie suit has now become popular for those who like to play with Paintball guns in the woods.
 The suits are made from burlap to nylon and can be a full-size jumpsuit style to simply a throw-over cape style.
 Wearing a suit can not only be a bit heavy, but also can be quite uncomfortably hot at times.
 Although you can buy pre-made suits, the soldiers in special forces are suppose to each make their own suits.
 The more a suit blends into the environment it will be used in, the better.
 Therefore, some makers go to real extremes to achieve this.
 They will bleach and wash it several times, drag it in the mud, etc. Others will also attach real vegetation on to the article.

 Example of a Ghillie Suit